 - a source of vitamin A

-Loose leaf lettuce is considered more of a cool weather crop.
+Loose leaf lettuce is considered a cool season crop.
 Seeds typically are sown in early spring and again later in the summer or early fall.
-For fall harvest of loose leaf lettuce in Nebraska, sow seeds in late July to early August.
-However, loose leaf lettuce can be grown during most of the season if you select varieties that are heat-tolerant.
-It may be planted earlier or later in other locations, depending on your climate.
+For fall harvest of loose leaf lettuce in Nebraska, seeds are sown in late July to early August.
+Lettuce doesn't like hot weather.
+If the temperatures get too warm, it will begin to flower, decreasing its eating quality.
+If you want to grow lettuce in summer in Nebraska, select cultivars that are heat-tolerant and grow it in shaded locations.
+In other climates, planting dates for leaf lettuce may vary.

 A benefit of growing your own lettuce is you can harvest it right before eating it.
 Rinse the leaves under running water.
 The easiest way to dry them is to place leaves in a salad spinner to remove the excess water.
-Or, you can dry them with a clean cloth or paper towel.
-If you wish to harvest lettuce earlier in the day for later use that day, store it in your salad spinner in the refrigerator.
-Or, refrigerate in a plastic bag.
+You can also dry them with a clean cloth or paper towel.
+If you harvest lettuce earlier in the day for later use, store it in your salad spinner or in a plastic bag in the refrigerator.

 Here are some easy ways to enjoy lettuce in foods:

-- Mix with cooked meats and other vegetables for a heartier salad.
-See Main Dish Salads in Recipe Central
+- Mix with cooked meats, nuts, cheese, diced fruit or other vegetables for a heartier salad.
+See Salads in Recipe Central!

 - Cut into shreds and use in tacos.